wmvndrscht/wmvndrscht.github.io/_posts/2022-07-06-why-I-joined-ef.md

 I've always considered starting a company - I would love to take on a big challenge and build an incredible product.
 But I've always thought, can I be a founder, have I got what it takes?
 To know, you need to take the leap.

-To make this leap, it's helped is to realise a few things:
+To make this leap, a few realisations have helped me:

 **Founders are incredible, but they too were unproven talent in their early days.**